 Sadly, innocent people are injured in property mishaps every single day in North Carolina.
 Customers slip and fall on slick sales floors, hotel guests are injured in defective swimming pools, house guests are injured when a friend’s pet attacks without warning, etc. In all these cases, justice is available to those who are hurt unfairly.

-At The Law Offices of Michael A. DeMayo ®, we care about the rights of those who are injured under someone else’s care.
+At DeMayo Law Offices ®, we care about the rights of those who are injured under someone else’s care.
 We want you to understand what those rights are and how to protect them.

 Accordingly, we’ve put together a list of some of the most common types of premises liability in North Carolina.
 You may very well find that some of them resemble your own experiences, or those of someone you know.

 Remember that these are just examples, and that many other scenarios may give rise to premises liability in North Carolina.
 The most important thing to understand is that your safety matters.
 By holding negligent property owners accountable, we can all help to make our state safer for everyone.

 The common slip and fall presents a classic case of premises liability under North Carolina personal injury law.
 Imagine that you’re shopping in your favorite supermarket or mall when you come across a hard-to-see puddle, take a slip, and fall to the floor.
 Not only is it embarrassing, it’s also dangerous.

 Back in the early days of comedy, the archetypal “banana peel gag” was a staple of slapstick.
 But despite their reputation, slip and fall injuries can be extraordinarily severe.

 Store owners and others have a duty to inspect their premises for any slipping hazards and to address them quickly and efficiently.
 If you’ve fallen on someone else’s property and suffered injury as a result, you’re likely entitled to compensation.
 A Charlotte premises liability attorney at our firm may be able to help.